yiyuma/technical-tutorials/Testing/Allgemein.md

   mvn site -DgenerateReports=false
   ```

+## Integration Testing
+- Test multiple components together as part of a test plan
+- Detemine if software units wotk together as expected
+- Identify any negative side effects due to integration
+- Can test using mocks/stubs
+- Can also test using live integrations (database, file system)

 ## Mocking
 - Allows us to test a given class in isolation
 - Test interaction between given class and its dependencies